+Next, we apply ExPLAIND from the data perspective to examine what structure the model learns.
+We study two complementary objects: $\Psi_s(\Theta_{dec}, x, x')$~(\autoref{fig:epk-kernel_matrices}) capturing how training samples $x'$ influence predictions $x$ with respect to the decoder and the \textit{similarity matrices} $Sim_{\Theta_{layer}}(x, x')$~(\autoref{fig:epk-val-sim}) which capture how samples are represented relative to each other.
+We find:

+\textbf{Emergence of cyclic patterns in the kernel.} The vertical bands in \autoref{fig:epk-kernel_matrices} reveal that at all training stages, each training sample has a global influence.
+After memorization, off-diagonal patterns emerge and sharpen, aligning with modular equivalence classes ($a+b \bmod 113$).
+Initially, these cycles have high frequency (about $2$), i.e. the influence is strong for training samples whose label differences are a multiple of $2$.
+Later in training, this cyclic geometry continuously shifts towards lower frequencies.

-\paragraph{The model learns a generalizable data geometry.} To geometrically understand the roles of the different layers and their evolution over training, we plot their parameter-level similarities at different training stages in \autoref{fig:epk-val-sim}.
-Here, we note a similar emergence of cyclic patterns, especially in the higher layers of the model.
-This suggests that the model indeed learns to represent the samples in a space where similarity is approximately a cosine of frequency 113.
-We test this hypothesis by fitting a Lasso regression to the similarity matrix accumulated over epochs 1850 to 1900 of the decoder, where we take as input features all cosines and sines of the pairwise differences of frequencies 2 to 113.
-The result is shown in Appendix \ref{app:lasso} and indeed confirms our qualitative observation with the coefficient of the cosine of frequency 113 being by far the largest.
+\textbf{Generalizable data geometry.} Similarity matrices (\autoref{fig:epk-val-sim}) suggest a similar emergence of cyclic patterns, especially in the higher layers of the model.
+This indicates that the model indeed learns to represent the samples in a space where similarity is approximately a cosine of frequency $113$. \\ We test this hypothesis by fitting a Lasso regression to the similarity matrix accumulated over epochs 1850 to $1900$ of the decoder, where we take as input features all cosines and sines of the pairwise differences of frequencies $2$ to $113$.
+The result is shown in Appendix \autoref{fig:lasso_app} and confirms our qualitative observation with the coefficient of the cosine of frequency $113$ being by far the largest.
 Furthermore, we note that in the final model this representation emerges only in the attention decoders, suggesting that the model first needs to combine the two input numbers and then proceeds to refining the cyclic geometry observed in higher layers.
-These observation agree with the findings of Nanda et al.~\cite{nandaProgressMeasuresGrokking2023}, who find that neurons in the linear layers are computing combinations different cosines and sines.
-As ExPLAIND reveals, the fine-grained, neuron-level mechanisms that they describe result in a cyclic global pattern that is simple to interpret and the result of a continuous refinement over the circuit finding phase.